Guest contribution by Christopher Beck, Product Manager at MediaMath.

 Articles, user behavior studies, industry groups, and social media are all great sources to tap for the reality of the market and what consumers want.
 Or, try searching for hashtags on Twitter to hone in on topics your target customers care about most.

-The market information you find may reveal gaps between the layers of your product/market fit pyramid.
+The market information you find may reveal gaps between the layers of your product/market fit framework.
 Maybe you’ve found that your target customer doesn’t actually have the needs your product works to solve and your messaging could use some adjustments based on that.
 This research will quickly reveal where changes need to happen in your pyramid.

 Next, consider talking directly to customers who use your product or would be the target customer for the product you want to develop.
 It might be best to include super-users – those who cannot live without your product – in the discussion.